Master of Arts In Music Theory

 Master’s students learn to be teachers through our Graduate Teaching Fellow program, and many of them gain experience in presenting at regional conferences.
 A thesis in music theory is required for the degree and is carried out under the guidance of a faculty advisor and two other readers, who work closely with the student.
 Master’s students from our program have been accepted into a number of the top PhD programs around the world (including our own).

-Graduates pursuing a Master of Music in Jazz Studies with a concentration in Composition-Arranging will take courses which focus in the following areas:
+Graduates pursuing a MA in Music Theory will take courses which focus in the following areas:

-Graduates pursuing a Master's Degree in Jazz Studies with a Concentration in Instrumental Performance will take courses which focus in the following areas:
+Graduates pursuing a Doctoral Degree in Music Theory will take courses which focus in the following areas: